osmandapp/web/main/docs/user/map/raster-maps.md

 - To download or update raster tiles, you need to select the source of the online map as the [Main map source](#select-raster-maps).
 You can also select online tiles separately for the [*Overlay*](#overlay-layer) map or for the [*Underlay*](#underlay-layer).

-- For the **Android** version of the OsmAnd app, you need to select an area according to the screen size of your device and make a long tap the map.
+- For the **Android** version of the OsmAnd app, you need to select an area according to the screen size of your device and make a long tap on the map.
 Then select [*Actions*](../map/map-context-menu.md#customize) in the map context menu and the *Download map* or *Update map* option.
 On the Download Map screen, make changes to the necessary settings and tap Download.

 - In the iOS version of the OsmAnd app, you need to long tap the map, then select *Actions* and the *Download map* or *Update map* option from the map context menu.
-On the Download Map screen, you can select the required area and make changes to the necessary settings.
-After you set all the parameters you will be able to see the number of tiles and the download size.
+On the Download Map screen, you can select the required area and modify the necessary settings.
+After you set all the parameters, you can see the number of tiles and the download size.

 ### Change Raster Map Parameters